Rahela21/alx-system_engineering-develops/0x01-shell_permissions/README.md

-write a script that prints mde effective username of the current user.
+‘write a script that printts mde effective username of the current user.’